 Children and young adults are screened for Wilson disease by measuring the ceruloplasmin level.

 Autoimmune hepatitis is normally diagnosed based on the presence of antinuclear (ANA), anti–smooth muscle (ASMA), or anti-liver/kidney microsomal type 1 (anti-LKM1) antibodies at titers of 1:80 (in adults) or 1:20 (in children) and usually elevations in serum immunoglobulins.
 Antimitochondrial antibodies most often present in primary biliary cholangitis.
-(See also the American Association for the Study of Liver Disease's practice guideline Diagnosis and management of autoimmune hepatitis in adults and children.)
+(See also Diagnosis and Management of Autoimmune Hepatitis in Adults and Children: 2019 Practice Guidance and Guidelines from the American Association for the Study of Liver Diseases.)

-Serum transferrin saturation > 45% and elevated ferritin suggests hereditary hemochromatosis and should be followed by genetic testing for the hemochromatosis gene (HFE).
+Serum transferrin saturation > 45% and elevated serum ferritin suggest hereditary hemochromatosis and should be followed by genetic testing for the hemochromatosis gene (HFE).

 Serum albumin, platelet count, and PT should be measured to assess liver function and disease severity; low serum albumin, a low platelet count, or prolonged PT may suggest cirrhosis and even portal hypertension.